Kiryas Tosh: History

 The community was formed in 1963 by Rebbe Meshulim Feish (Ferencz) Lowy.
 Lowy moved to Montreal in 1951, but viewed the moral climate in the community as deteriorating, and not conducive to the study of Torah.
 The Rabbi and 18 families moved to the Boisbriand area in 1963, in an attempt to better insulate and isolate the community from outside influences.
 Since then, the population of the community has greatly increased, mostly due to the high fertility rates of Hasidic communities.

 In 2019, a mass vaccination campaign against measles was carried out, after a measles outbreak occurred, suspected to have been carried from the endemic measles persistent hotspot in New York City.
 Most members of the community had already had vaccinations, but not all, and not all up to date in booster shots.
-Vaccination levels show that anti-vaxxer sentiment is not afflicting the community.
+Vaccination levels show that anti-vaccination sentiment did not afflict the community.

 At the end of March 2020, the community was placed under quarantine, after an outbreak of Coronavirus disease 2019, making it a hotspot in the COVID-19 pandemic.
-It is thought that members of the community who traveled to New York City for a Purim religious celebration in early March became infected with COVID-19.
+It is thought that members of the community who travelled to New York City for a Purim religious celebration in early March became infected with COVID-19.